A Roosters Tale

 The sun was starting to rise on this beautiful summer morning and I found myself with the urge to belt out load how I felt.
 It was awesome, I crowed at the top of my lungs and of course the sleeping girls were mumbling to each other about how much my voice crackled and sounded like a young teenager.

 Continuing on, she called out “good morning girls” as she greeted the hens and ducks.
 They returned the greeting with upright waddles and wiggling tails.
 I tried to get her attention by strutting my stuff with a cool smarmy walk.
-Looking over my shoulder to see who was looking, I stumbled and lost my balance on the wet mud hole falling face first into pig muck.
+Looking over my shoulder to see who was looking, I stumbled and lost my balance landing face first into the pig muck.
 I could hear the chuckles as I quickly jumped up and gathered my dignity.
 No one really cared or asked how I was, for their interest was on food and following closely to mama’s every step.

 The Hens and ducks did not want to wait; nudging each other at the feeder as she gladly poured the seed around their nibbling beaks.
-It was her joy just to be in among them, she thought, all the while rinsing their water bowls out and filling them with fresh water.
+And she smiled, as she rinsed their water bowls, thinking about the joy she got from just to be in among them, she placed the freshly filled bowls on the ground.
 She then raked the sand pits, cleaned up the play area and left a few hanging treats.
-She kept a close eye out for scraggy dogs playing about the lawn and any chance of them running near her; all the while she carried the basket of fresh eggs to the cabin.
+Grabbing the basket of fresh eggs, she looked around to where those two scraggily dogs were and headed for the cabin.

 Meanwhile Papa was filling the cows and goat’s troughs with corn meal.
 The horses enjoyed a mixture of grains and barley.
 And then they all gathered around the hay bin to enjoy the roughage and the pleasant company of each other.
-Still strutting my stuff; I headed into the barn to take a gander at what was going on.
+After that embarrassing fall, I began my smarmy walk again and headed into the barn to take a gander at what was going on.
 Everyone was so engaged in their meals that they did not notice the mouse running across the floor.

 As I caught my breath I watched mama beat the broom against the rug hanging on the clothes line.
-After a while of watching her, I thought, what she is doing seems to me to be a pretty useless waste of energy.
-Hitting that rug so hard and causing her to lose your breath; whatever had the rug done to deserve such a beating?
-Well maybe I’ll grab a few winks while sitting here on the cedar rail fence.
-The excitement of the morning has worn me out.
+After a while of watching her, I thought, beating a rug like that seems to me to be a pretty useless waste of energy.
+There was dust and she was out of breath; whatever had the rug done to deserve such a beating?
+I was exhausted from all the excitement, maybe I’ll grab a few winks while sitting here on the cedar rail fence.

 I do not know how long I was out but I was suddenly aroused by the thundering clap of lightning.
 The winds had picked up, the sky was no longer blue and sun filled.
 The dark billowing clouds had rolled in as the lightning flashed among them.
 Papa and mama were closing up the barn and hen house.